NeoAlchemy/flappy-birds-j4grlp/README.md

 ## Credits

-This game is developed by [Your Name].
+This game is developed by Ryan Zielke.
 Special thanks to the creators of the original Flappy Bird game for the inspiration.

 ## License